Bradley, Hampshire: Governance

-The village falls under the Basingstoke and Deane parliament constituency, represented in the House of Commons by Conservative MP Maria Miller since 2005.
+The village falls under the Basingstoke parliament constituency, represented in the House of Commons by Labour MP Luke Murphy since 2024.
 In County Council elections, Hampshire is divided into 75 electoral divisions that return a total of 78 councillors.
 Bradley is in the Candovers, Oakley and Overton Division.

 Notable landmarks

 The parish contains a total of seven Grade II listed buildings and one Grade II* listed building—the Church of All Saints.
 Some of the oldest parts of the church date from the 13th century, although the structure was virtually rebuilt afresh in 1877.
 The church roof consists of red tiles with a small broach spire and a wooden turret.
 The walls are made of flint with stone dressed buttresses and the windows date from the Restoration period.
 Other listed buildings in the vicinity include Southwood Farmhouse, Manor Farmhouse and the Upper Farmhouse.
 Southwood Farmhouse is two storeys high and dates from the 18th century.
 Its walls are made of red brick with cambered floor openings and its roof is steeply tiled.
 Manor Farmhouse lies to the south of the village and consists of a near-identical design with Southwood Farmhouse, although it was probably constructed in the early 19th century.
 The Upper Farmhouse lies in the centre of the village and is a house of mixed periods.
 The building itself dates from the 17th century, though expansions were made in the 18th and 19th centuries.
 The house has interior framing and a Victorian lighting system.
 Its taller expansions were made in the 18th century, and in between the expansions lies a 19th-century gable with a brick porch at its north side.

 The rectory is a Grade II listed building and stands opposite the village pond.
 A building of several periods, the rectory was first built in the 17th century although includes 18th and 19th century additions.
 The building consists of two storeys with an exposed timber-framed core, with taller attachments at the south.
-A tiled roof is hipped at the north end and its walls consist of red brick with Flemish Bond.
+A tiled roof is hipped at the north end and its walls consist of red brick with Flemish bond.
 A K6 telephone box beside the village pond is also Grade II listed.
 The telephone box was designed in 1935 by Sir Giles Gilbert Scott and was made by various contractors.